grimme-lab/qc2-teaching/doc/programming.rst

    The Fortran package manager is still a relatively new project.
    Using new and recent software always has some risks of running into unexpected issues.
-We have carefully evaluated fpm and the advantage of the simple user interface outweigh potential issues.
+We have carefully evaluated fpm and the advantage of the simple user interface outweighs potential issues.

    This course is structured such that it can be completed with or without using fpm.